 - Dawd Siraj, United States of America

 The ISTM Student Travel Abroad (STA) Interest Group is partnering with the US Centers for Disease Control and Prevention to conduct a large undergraduate student traveller research project.
-This is the very first study of its kind and it is quite comprehensive.
 Our group is very excited about the potential for valuable information this study will reveal about student travellers.
 Currently several schools have completed the Institutional Review Board (IRB) process and are now collecting data (these schools include Stanford, the University of Pittsburgh, and the University of Virginia.)
 Our group is very interested in assisting other colleges and universities in participating.

 Student Travel Abroad